The Spine Is Blank To The Heart

 1. Neural Pathways and Vascular Regulation

 The autonomic nervous system (ANS), responsible for involuntary functions like heart rate and blood pressure, heavily relies on the spinal cord for signal transmission.
-The ANS is divided into two branches: the sympathetic (fight-or-flight) and parasympathetic (rest-and-digest) nervous systems.
+Which means the ANS is divided into two branches: the sympathetic (fight-or-flight) and parasympathetic (rest-and-digest) nervous systems.
 These systems work in balance to maintain cardiovascular homeostasis.

 Spinal misalignments, such as subluxations (vertebral misalignments that interfere with nerve function), can disrupt the proper functioning of the ANS.
 This disruption can lead to imbalances, potentially causing increased sympathetic activity (leading to elevated heart rate and blood pressure) or impaired parasympathetic activity (making it difficult to relax and lower heart rate).
 This imbalance can contribute to conditions like hypertension and arrhythmias.